magopian/blog/src/making-a-pong-game-in-elm-3.md

 `alwaysSleepDone : a -> Msg`

-Using a type starting with a lowercase (the `a` in the type signature just above) means that it could be any type, including an `unit`.
+Using a type starting with a lowercase (the `a` in the type signature just above) means that it could be any type, including a `unit`.
 In any case, we don't care about the type that's being passed to the helper, so no need to be specific here.